The Grandmaster (film): Versions

 Wong wrote in The Huffington Post that he was "never interested in telling a watered down version," but one that was tighter and provided greater historical context:

 As a filmmaker, let me say that the luxury of creating a new cut for U.S. audiences was the opportunity to reshape it into something different than what I began with -- a chance one doesn't always get as a director and an undertaking much more meaningful than simply making something shorter or longer.
 The original version of THE GRANDMASTER is about 2 hours, 10 minutes.
 Why not 2 hours, 9 minutes or 2 hours, 11 minutes?
 To me, the structure of a movie is like a clock or a prized watch -- it's about precision and perfect balance.

-However, some critics believe the 130-minute version is superior.
+Some critics believe the 130-minute version is superior.
 The Wrap called the film "sweeping, gorgeous, exciting – and butchered."
-Manohla Dargis at The New York Times wrote, "too bad that the American distributor didn’t have enough faith in the audience to release the original."
+Manohla Dargis at The New York Times wrote: "Too bad that the American distributor didn’t have enough faith in the audience to release the original."